E10 series exterior

 JR East's E5 series train for the Tohoku and Hokkaido Shinkansen lines

-What kind of train is it?
+What kind of train will it be?

 What kind of train will the next Tohoku Shinkansen E10 series be?